8Crafter-Studios/random-image-generator/README.md

   -n, --name=<name>           Set the name of the image file (extension not included, requires quotes if the name contains spaces).
   -d-pa, --debug-print-args   Print the arguments and resolved configuration to the console.
 Useful for debugging.
   -dr, --dry-run              Prevents the command from actually modifying anything, enabling this flag also enabled the --debug-print-args flag.
+  -jpg, -jpeg                 Generate a JPEG image instead of a PNG image.
+  -pdf                        Generate a PDF image instead of a PNG image.
+  -svg                        Generate an SVG image instead of a PNG image.
+  --chroma-subsampling        Enable chroma subsampling for JPEG images.
+  --progressive               Enable progressive encoding for JPEG images.
+  --quality=<quality>         Set the quality of the JPEG image, should be a float between 0 and 1 (inclusive).
+Default is 0.75.

 Paramters:
 [width]         The width of the image.
 If not provided, the width will be 128 pixels.